 Ford (NYSE: F)

-Ford is another legacy carmaker ready to make its move towards the electric vehicle.
+Ford is another legacy carmaker ready to make its move toward the electric vehicle.
 The company sees promise in President Biden’s plan to convert the entire fleet of government vehicles to electric models to make America a net-zero emissions nation.
 Along with General Motors and Tesla, Ford is likely to be among the biggest beneficiaries of the plan.

 Ford’s move in solid-state batteries is through Solid Power, an investee company.
 Samsung and Hyundai are the other investors in Solid Power.
 An opportunity exists for Ford’s shareholders to participate in the success of solid-state batteries through its investment in Solid Power.

-Ford is trading at $13 per share, which is off its recent peak, but still a 130 percent gain over the 52-week period.
+Ford is trading at $13 per share, which is off its recent peak but still a 130 percent gain over the 52-week period.

 Albemarle (ALB: NYSE)